-My Friends Started a Bus Company in the Congo
+My Friends Started a Bus Company in Congo

 The two first “Amani Express” buses

-In August 2010, I travelled to Rwanda with three friends to cover the presidential election.
-We spent a month there and I headed back to Europe, but my friends – Yassin, Arthur and Louis-Guillaume – crossed the border to the Democratic Republic of Congo and came up with the totally predictable idea of starting their own Congolese bus company, the “Amani Express”, which translates to Peace Express in English.
+In August 2010, I traveled to Rwanda with three friends to cover the presidential election.
+We spent a month there and I headed back to Europe, but my friends—Yassin, Arthur, and Louis-Guillaume—crossed the border to the Democratic Republic of Congo and decided to start their own Congolese bus company, the “Amani Express,” which translates to Peace Express in English.

-The DRC is reportedly the sixth most corrupt country in Africa and its roads are rarely paved, so it didn't exactly seem like the most fertile ground for a start-up bus company, but that didn't dissuade my three friends, who settled in Butembo, North-Kivu and have built their company into a successful one, all the way from the ground up.
+The DRC is reportedly the sixth most corrupt country in Africa and its roads are rarely paved, which doesn't seem like a great recipe for a successful start-up bus company.
+But that didn't dissuade my three friends, who settled in Butembo, North-Kivu and have built their company into a profitable one, all the way from the ground up.

 Amani Express' first passengers

-VICE: What prompted you setting up your own company in the Democratic Republic of Congo ?
+VICE: What prompted you to set up your own company in the Democratic Republic of Congo ?

 LG: We were completely amazed by the country as soon as we crossed the border.
 We really wanted to settle in a hostile environment and live an extraordinary adventure.

-Yassin: My dad is Somali, so I thought I'd be able to be the link between the Congolese and us, but I quickly realised that, to them, all three of us were white.
-When we got there, people called us “muzungu”, which means “the white man” or “the rich man”.
+Yassin: My dad is Somali, so I thought I'd be able to be the link between the Congolese and us, but I quickly realized that, to them, all three of us were white.
+When we got there, people called us “muzungu,” which means “the white man” or “the rich man.”
 We thought that the authorities in the region would eventually give us more credit because of the company, but they didn’t.
-The company still suffers from corruption because of our skin colour, but our relationship with the local population has changed; we're now seen as real members of our neighbourhood.
+The company still suffers from corruption because of our skin color, but our relationship with the local population has changed; we're now seen as real members of our neighborhood.

-LG: It's difficult to establish your personality and go beyond skin colour at the beginning.
+LG: It's difficult to establish your personality and go beyond skin color at the beginning.
 Even though the authorities take advantage of it, people tend to put us on a pedestal for some reason.
-They're very respectful and admiring towards us and almost treat us as if we were superior to them.
+They're very respectful and admiring toward us.
 It's very strange.